function61/varasto/docs/guide_setting-up-smart-monitoring.md

 You have to specify "SMART ID" for each volume that supports polling their SMART data.

 The "SMART ID" is an ID with which the SMART subsystem will identify the disk.
-In practice it's device path to the Linux block device like `/dev/sda`.
+In practice it's the device path to the Linux block device like `/dev/sda`.

 It's recommended to use paths under `/dev/disk/by-uuid/..` to explicitly specify which disk you're referring to, since `/dev/sda` could very well be `/dev/sdb` on next boot.